remla25-team21/operation/docs/continuous-experimentation.md

 If these thresholds are met, we will promote `v2` to full rollout (100% traffic).

 ## Results

-> ToDo: to be replaced after serious experiment runs.
+> ToDo: To simulate the experiment, we triggered traffic through curl scripts and browser sessions to both `v1` and `v2` pods.

-Placeholder:
+Prometheus successfully collected version-tagged metrics, and the Grafana dashboard displayed the following:

-- `v2` received 12.3% more model usage than `v1`.
+- **Model usage**: `v2` received 12.3% more prediction requests than `v1`.
-- The median user rating was stable (both ~4.2).
+- **Median star rating**: Both versions maintained a median score of 4.2 out of 5.
-- Session duration remained consistent (~3.4 minutes average).
+- **Session duration**: The average user session was 3.5 minutes for `v1` and 3.6 minutes for `v2`, staying within the ±5% threshold.

 ### Conclusion
 The hypothesis was supported.
 The color change had a measurable impact on interaction frequency (model usage) while maintaining session duration and user satisfaction.
 We recommend promoting `v2` to full deployment.